ralphwetzel/Bridge4KT/README.md

 Second stage is based on the Z-Wave type definition, as well provided by each device as part of it's pre-setting.
 If the type definition is recognized in the respective [database](generic.json), the predefined capabilities are as well applied.

+As final stage there's a fingerprint of the device created based on it's supported Z-Wave command classes.
+Again, this fingerprint is compared against a small [database](fp.json), to identify it's capabilities.

->The app ships with both databases, yet both will be updated as well from this GitHub repository if your controller has internet access.
+>The app ships with those databases, yet they will be updated as well from this GitHub repository if your controller has internet access.
 This allows easy integration of additional device definitions and smooth rollout of the respective capabilities without the demand to re-install (or update) the whole app.
 That said: If you like to add a device into this databases (especially the first one) which is currently missing, raise an issue - and it will be integrated (as long as it's properties are supported by the existing app).

  Whereas it is quite easy to distinguish a sensor from a roller shutter, it is yet impossible to sense if this roller shutter is operating a window covering, a door or a garage (door).
 You may therefore manually alter the detection process and even overwrite the database provided capability information by means of a [Tag Based Manipulation Language](#tag-based-manipulation-language).